Dayyoung/dunkpay-token/_site/index.md

 	<img width="70%" height="70%" src="assets/img/graph.png">
 </p>

-On the first day of each month, the contents of the execution are informed through the our site and subscribed email.
+On the first day of each month, the contents of the execution are informed through the our site.

 # Best-case Scenario

-If marketing costs exceed a certain level (1,000,000 USD), we will proceed with the NBA Dream Team Match in Las Vegas.
-Michael Jordan's 1992 Dream Team and Shaquille O'Neill's 1994 Dream Team match up.
-If you have more than a certain number of DunkPay tokens, you will have a free VOD and on-site viewing opportunity.
+If DunkPay token sale is successful, we will maximize profits by contributing to the popularization of cryptocurrency.
+The funding profits will be used again for the development of a cryptocurrency payment service.
+We will distributed Point Of Sale (POS) equipment for self-employed persons.
+ATM (Automatic Teller Machine) service that managed by self-employed person will also be coming out.
+Ultimately, we will proceed with the development of a user-centered low-fee DEX (Decentralized Exchange) that improves the current problem of centralized exchanges.

 # Conclusion